icatproject/topcat/README.md

-# Topcat
+# Topcat Server

-A web based GUI able to search across multiple ICAT instances and download data via the IDS.
+The server-side component of Topcat.
+It provides an API to manage user carts and downloads for multiple ICAT instances.

 ## Status